How does tyre labelling work?

 Previously, many motorists based their choice about which tyre to buy on just price and brand.
-As your tyres are the only thing connecting you and your vehicle to the road, so you need to be sure you are getting the best tyres to suit your driving style and vehicle.
+As your tyres are the only thing connecting you and your vehicle to the road you need to be sure you are getting the best tyres to suit your driving style and vehicle.
 Tyre labelling gives customers the information they need to make much more informed decisions.

 If you require additional information or help selecting your tyre, our National Sales Team are on hand seven days a week to provide impartial guidance and advice on 0800 028 9000.